Title: The Last Mrs. Parrish

 My Thoughts

-THE GUEST LIST was a really fun, intriguing thriller.
+The Guest List was a really fun, intriguing thriller.
 I loved the setting, the different POVs, and the different audio narrators.
-Even though this was published first, it reminded me of THE UNWEDDING by Ally Condie.
+Even though this was published first, it reminded me of The Unwedding by Ally Condie.
 I loved that we don’t find out who died until almost the very end.
 I also liked seeing all the threads and different events come together.

 The Last Mrs. Parrish